C Container Collection (CCC)

 [in] | fpq | a pointer to the priority queue. |

-[in] | new_capacity | the desirect capacity for the fpq. |
+[in] | new_capacity | the desired capacity for the fpq. |

 [in] | fn | the allocation function.
 May be the same as used on init. |

-size_t ccc_fpq_capacity | ( | ccc_flat_priority_queue const * | fpq | ) |
+ccc_ucount ccc_fpq_capacity | ( | ccc_flat_priority_queue const * | fpq | ) |

-Returns the capacity of the fpq.
+Returns the capacity of the fpq representing total possible slots.

 [in] | fpq | a pointer to the flat priority queue. |